Welcome to the Q1 Resort & Spa enviromently friendly practices information page.

 Q1 Resort & Spa is dedicated to reducing our carbon footprint, by switching some core business processes we are able to reduce our impact on the environment.
 Without change, the hospitality industry’s environmental footprint will only expand as international tourism is expected to grow 4 to 5 percent in 2019.
-By 2030, the United Nations World Tourism Organization (UNWTO) anticipates the travel and tourism industry will need to sustainably manage 1.8 billion international tourists.
+By 2030, the United Nations World Tourism Organization (UNWTO) anticipates the travel and tourism industry will need to sustainable manage 1.8 billion international tourists.
 Effective waste management practices will become critical to reducing resource consumption.
 While hospitality industry recognises the need for change, it faces unique challenges, a transient workforce, multiple cultures, and a waste stream as diverse as a small city.
-But, with a little perseverance, gumption, and creativity, we find that that trash holds the key to opportunity.
+But, with a little perseverance, gumption, and creativity, we find that that trash holds the key to opportunity

 - Install Energy Saving Technologies